Rudra-PT/Rudra-PT/README.md

 <br/>

 ### 👨‍💻 About Me
-* 💼 **Machine Learning Intern** at Prodigy Infotech.
 * 🚀 Built and launched **ask-overflow**, a multi-user Q/A platform.
 * 🔭 Developing **ask-echo**, a RAG-powered PDF and photo analyzer.
 * 🌱 Core focus in AI Engineering, specializing in **LLMs, RAG architectures, and Vector Databases**.
 * 🎯 Conquered **530+ LeetCode problems** in C++.
 * ⚙️ Architecting backends with **Python & FastAPI** (utilizing strict `src` folder structures), managing data with **PostgreSQL & SQLite**, and containerizing environments with **Docker**.
 * 💬 Ask me about **building RAG pipelines, FastAPI routing, or navigating Linux environments**.
-* ⚡ Fun fact: When I'm stepping away from the terminal, I'm usually testing the limits of my RTX 3050 with games like Cyberpunk 2077 or Red Dead Redemption 2.

 ---